gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

   drops oldest when full) consumed by the training task.

 The bootstrap samples are **kept forever** after training — they are reused to rebuild online-learning state at every boot and as anchor-replay material.
-They are only discarded when a fit fails its quality gate, when the app sends a reset, or on a schema change.
+They are only discarded when the app sends a reset or on a schema change.

 ---